SunStarSys/www/content/essays/devops.md

 to this day.

 On the other hand, an early, groundbreaking CI-like initiative at The ASF (for actual Apache software TLP projects) was [Apache Gump](https://gump.apache.org/), which was the brainchild of brilliant colleagues like Sam Ruby and company.
-What gump did was periodically checkout, build and test HEAD of the trunk of every codebase in the Subversion repository, for every project it could successfully figure out how to build (which was by and large limited to Java projects originally).
+What gump did was periodically checkout, build and test HEAD (including all deps) of the trunk of every codebase in the Subversion repository, for every project it could successfully figure out how to build (which was by and large limited to Java projects originally).
 Reports were automatically sent to each development community and archived for posterity.
 This activity still goes on (with git) to this day!